varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 | **kube-proxy**          | Manages network rules and enables communication to and from your pods. |
 | **Container Runtime**   | Software for running containers (e.g., Docker, containerd).       |

-## Clarifications
+## Concepts Elaborated

-- Following contructs are not very clearly explained
+- A few constructs which are not clearly documented will be covered in this section

 ### [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)